oapostrophe/HeartNet/reports/Introduction Rough Draft.md

 # Discussion

 Our first generated image dataset successfully plotted EKG waveforms and allowed training of a CNN; however, the generated images bore several striking differences from real-world EKG printouts.

 Our second generated dataset eliminated most of these differences and resulted in images appearing much closer to real EKG printouts.

 We then experimented with data augmentation by using FastAI to introduce artifact such as shadow that might appear on photographs of EKG printouts.
-(Insert results from model training here)

 With our first generated image dataset which was 512x512 images, we could not increase the batch size beyond 16.
 In order to pass this threshold, we reduced the size of the images in the second data set and experimented with different image sizes and various batch sizes.
 Below are the results from our batch size testing on reduced image sizes: